 Mergers & acquisitions (M&A)

-- Any proposed acquisition of a UK public company is governed by the rules of the UK Takeover Code.
-Although the UK Code implemented the EU Takeovers Directive, the Code contains a large number of UK specific rules and we therefore expect them to continue substantially in the same format, but with some amendments to reflect the UK’s exit from the EU.
+Any proposed acquisition of a UK public company is governed by the rules of the UK Takeover Code.
+Although this Code implemented the EU Takeovers Directive, the Code contains a large number of UK-specific rules and we therefore expect them to continue substantially in the same format, but with some amendments to reflect the UK’s exit from the EU.

-Brexit is unlikely to have a major effect on UK company law as this is an area of EU law which is largely left to individual member states to regulate.
-It could, however, affect the ability of UK-based companies to use European company structures.
+Brexit is also unlikely to have a major effect on UK company law as this is an area of EU law which is largely left to individual member states to regulate.
+It could, however, affect the ability of UK-based companies to use European company structures